 So, keep a food and symptom journal, so you know exactly what you’re eating each day.
 Over time, you’ll notice patterns that when you eat certain foods, they trigger symptoms.
 Also, avoid foods on the high-histamine list that trigger symptoms in most people, and try to choose the freshest food choices you can.

 Are bananas high in histamine?
 They may be histamine liberators, so approach them with caution.
 Also, don’t eat ripe bananas and don’t consume more than occasionally if they worsen your histamine intolerance symptoms.
-In addition, discover other types of high histamine fruit.
+Be aware that there are other types of high histamine fruit you should avoid too.

 References: